other magic spells

 • Reciting protective incantations or prayers for daily protection.

-Home and Space Protection
+Home and space protection

 These spells are focused on creating a safe, secure environment within a home, office, or other spaces.
 They aim to repel negative forces, keep out unwanted visitors (both physical and spiritual), and foster a sense of peace and tranquility.